phlex-ruby/phlex.fun/pages/index.md

 ```

 ### Hash attributes
-You can pass a `Hash` as an attribute value and the Hash will be flattened with a dash between each level.
+You can pass a `Hash` as an attribute value and it will be flattened with a dash `-` between each level.

 ```phlex
 class Greeting < Phlex::HTML